eduardorittner/mc536/README.md

 ## Queries
 Five queries were developed to analyze each of the questions below:
 1. Sort countries by energy consumption and show their education level
-2. Sort countries by energy production and show their education level
+2. Percentage of Educational Attainment by Age Group in Brazil (2010)
 3. Rank countries that had the highest percentage increase in completion of secondary education and show their energy production
 4. Find the energy source that has the highest Pearson coefficient with tertiary education
 5. Countries currently(2010) ranked by lowest "Ecological Footprint per capita"((fossil_production + fossil_consumption) - (renowable_production +renowable_consumption) / population)